 Muscle relaxation (muscle release) techniques are often applied during gentle chiropractic treatments to minimize excessive strain on the sacroiliac joint arising from an overly tight muscle.

-- Hamstrings (the muscles that run through the back of the thigh)
+• Hamstrings - the muscles that run through the back of the thigh need specific hamstring stretches so they don’t become overly tight.

-- Piriformis (the piriformis muscle is a pear-shaped muscle that runs from the back of the upper thigh bone (femur) to the sacrum)
+• Piriformis - the piriformis muscle may need to be stretched.
+This is the pear-shaped muscle that runs from the back of the upper thigh bone (femur) to the sacrum).

-- Adductors (four muscles from the pelvis to either the thigh bone or the knee that ultimately pull the legs together)
+• Adductors - the four muscles from the pelvis to either the thigh bone or the knee that ultimately pull the legs together need stretching.

-- TFL (tensor fascia lata muscle of the thigh, located on the outer aspect of the thigh)
+• TFL - this muscle is the tensor fascia lata muscle of the thigh, located on the outer aspect of the thigh.

 Other treatments for tight muscles, such as hot packs and massage, may also be employed by the chiropractor.

-- Therapeutic massage is a direct way to relax overly tight muscles.
-In addition, massage increases blood flow to the area, which in turn promotes healing.
+• Therapeutic massage is a direct way to relax overly tight muscles.
+In addition, massage therapy increases blood flow to the area, which in turn promotes healing.

 Muscle Strengthening Techniques